-Sapphire is one of the most popular of all colored gemstones.
+Sapphires are one of the most popular of all colored gemstone types.
 Like all precious gems, they are rare and expensive.
-You can find natural sapphires offered for sale at prices exceeding several thousand dollars per carat.
-Very fine specimens can run considerably more.
+Natural sapphires are offered for sale at prices exceeding several thousand dollars per carat.
+Very fine specimens can cost considerably more.

-But you will also sometimes see sapphires offered at much lower prices, sometimes for as little as $30 or $50 a carat.
+Yet, sapphires are also sometimes offered at much lower prices, sometimes for as little as $30 or $50 per carat.
 What is the reason for this vast range in price?

-When you see sapphires for sale, the first thing to look for is whether they are natural or synthetic.
-Though synthetic sapphires are chemically the same as natural sapphire -- they are both corundum or aluminum oxide -- synthetic sapphire is mass produced in laboratories at low cost using a method known as flame fusion.
-Generally, reputable gem dealers will not sell synthetic sapphire.
-It is used mainly in low cost commercial jewelry.
-It should always be disclosed as synthetic.
+The first thing to look for in sapphires for sale is whether they are natural or synthetic.
+Though synthetic sapphires are chemically the same as natural sapphire (corundum or aluminum oxide), synthetic sapphires are mass produced in laboratories at low cost using a method known as flame fusion.
+Generally, reputable gem dealers do not sell synthetic sapphires.
+Such gems are used mainly in low cost commercial jewelry.
+Whatever the use, they should always be disclosed as synthetic.

 Beryllium Treated Sapphire

-When you encounter low cost natural sapphire in the market it is mostly treated or lower quality material.
-Lower grade material is typically of poor color or clarity.
+Low cost natural sapphire tends to be mostly treated or lower quality material.
+Lower grade material is typically of inferior color or clarity.
 Some of the lower grade material of poor transparency is cut as cabochons rather than faceted.
 If the color is good, these can be very attractive, but they will sell for much lower prices than facet-grade stones.

 Sapphires of inferior color can sometimes be improved by treating the stone with various methods.
 A relatively new method that is used on off-color stones is known as beryllium heat treatment or lattice diffusion.
 It involves heating sapphire with the light element beryllium, which dramatically changes the color of the gem.
-Most beryllium-treated sapphire is a vivid yellow, orange or orange-red.
-As this treatment becomes more common and accepted in the trade, prices on these diffused stones are rising.
+Most beryllium-treated sapphires are a vivid yellow, orange or orange-red.
+As this treatment is becoming increasingly common and accepted in the trade, prices of these diffused stones are rising.

 The rarest and most expensive sapphires are completely untreated.
-Sometimes they may be found at affordable prices in smaller sizes (under 1 carat), but unheated sapphires over 1 carat will generally be expensive.
-Large stones (over 2 carats) with very good color can easily sell for $1000 a carat and often more.
+Sometimes they may be found at affordable prices in small sizes (under 1 carat), but unheated sapphires over 1 carat will generally be expensive.
+Large stones (over 2 carats) with very good color can easily sell for $1000 per carat and often more.

 - First Published: December-25-2009